5/1/2025

 Brad Thomas

 Hi, good morning, and Mitch, thanks for all the help.
-It's been a pleasure working with you all the years.
-And Tommy, congratulations on the new opportunity for you.
+It's been a pleasure working with you all the years, and Tommy, congratulations on the new opportunity for you.

 speaker

-Jeff Chesnett
+Jeff Chestnut

 Thanks, Brad.
 Thank you, Brad.